sbabic/swupdate/doc/source/swupdate.rst

 The embedded web server is taken from the Mongoose project.

-The whole list of options will be retrieved with:
+The list of available options (depending on activated features) is shown with:

 ::